When will cruises sail again? Here’s where the industry stands one year later.

 “The volumes that we see on a demand standpoint are, in our perspective, impressive,” he said.

-McDaniel said members of Cruise Critic have been widely enthusiastic about cruising again.
+McDaniel said members of Cruise Critic have been enthusiastic about cruising again.

 “So many of our members are avid cruisers who cruise multiple times each year,” she said in an email.
 “It’s a true passion of theirs — and many have had cruises already booked and rebooked several times throughout the past year.
 Needless to say, they are eager to return to sea when they’re safely able.”